0w0Demonic/AquaHotkey/docs/core.md

 If anything decides to break badly, you can always look at the debugger messages.
 They contain information about all of the extension classes and their targets.

+### Verbose Mode

 For very detailed information, you can activate verbose logging by adding `#Include <AquaHotkey\cfg\VerboseLogging>` to your script.

 ```ahk
 #Include <AquaHotkey\cfg\VerboseLogging>
 ```

+### Own Debug Messages

 Methods `AquaHotkey_Ignore.Log()` and `AquaHotkey_Ignore.LogVerbose()` produce `OutputDebug()` messages.
 You can change this behaviour by redefining the method.

-In the future, AquaHotkey might provide a small interface for customizing the logging output, such as output to file.
+In the future, AquaHotkey might provide a small interface for customizing the logging output, such as output to file, potentially in the form of an extension class.
+If you have any suggestions, please let me know!

 ## Variable Declarations